petersaj/neuropixels_trajectory_explorer/README.md

 ### If you don't have MATLAB
 - Run neuropixels_trajectory_explorer_installer.exe (also installs MATLAB runtime environment)
-- The first time the explorer is run, you will be prompted to select the folder where you installed the CCF atlas
+- The first time the explorer is run, you will be prompted to select the folder where you installed the CCF atlas.
+Navigate to the folder with the atlas and hit 'ok'.

 ## Instructions